Atlanta Falcons: Bold Predictions For The 2017 NFL Season [Opinion]

 Another Super Bowl Appearance Is on the Horizon

 Even though there are a few other teams who match up well with the Falcons on paper, they will still make a return to the Super Bowl.
 There is a good chance that a rematch from last season could end up happening.
-Atlanta has put together an impressive roster and it will pay off for them this season.
+Atlanta has put together an impressive roster, and it will pay off for them this season.

 Do you think the Atlanta Falcons are serious Super Bowl contenders again this season?
 Where do you see them ending up when everything is said and done?
 Let us know your thoughts in the comment box below!